Decentralized Multi-Agents by Imitation of a Centralized Controller: Hyperparameters

 \begin{itemize}

 \item For all environments, we chose the discount factor $\gamma$ to be $0.9$ for all experiments, as that seemed to benefit both the centralized expert as well as MADDPG (and as well as independently trained DDPG).
 And we always used a two-hidden-layer neural network for all of MADDPG's actors and critics, as well as the centralized expert, and the decentralized agents.
-The training of MADDPG used the hyperparameters from the MADDPG paper \cite{maddpg}, with the exception of having $\gamma=0.9$ (instead of 0.95), as that improved MADDPG's performance.
+The training of MADDPG used the hyperparameters from the MADDPG paper \cite{maddpg}, which we found to be quite optimal with the exception of having $\gamma=0.9$ (instead of 0.95), as that improved MADDPG's performance.
+In the graphs, the reward is averaged every 1,000 episodes.

 \item For the cooperative navigation environments with 3 agents, for both homogeneous and nonhomogeneous: Our centralized expert neural network was a two-hidden-layer neural network with 225 units each (as that matched the number of parameters for MADDPG when choosing 128 as their number of hidden units for each of their 3 agents), and we used a batch size of 64.
 The learning rate was 0.001, and $\tau=0.001$.
 We also clipped the gradient norms to $0.1$.
 When decentralizing, each agent was a two-hidden-layer neural network with 128 units (as in MADDPG), where we trained with a batch size of 32 and a learning rate of 0.001.
 In our experiment comparing with MADDPG, we use the cross entropy loss.
 The MADDPG and DDPG parameters were 128 hidden units, and we clipped gradients norms at 0.5, with a learning rate of 0.01.